 Regulatory Process for Proposed Pipeline Project Energy Transfer Partners, L.P., has publicly announced a proposal to build a crude oil pipeline across Iowa (Bakken Pipeline), but the regulatory process of requesting a permit from the Iowa Utilities Board, pursuant to Iowa Code chapter 479B, for construction and operation of the proposed line has not begun.
 The Board will begin receiving statements in support or objections to the project when a case is initiated and an official record is opened with the Board.
 Please review a summary of the hazardous liquid pipelines process or for additional information, see the Board’s Pipeline Permits information page.

 MidAmerican Energy Company Electric Rate Decision On March 17, 2014, the Iowa Utilities Board issued its decision order approving settlement agreement, with modifications, in MidAmerican Energy Company’s electric rate case, Docket No. RPU-2013-0004.
-On July 10, 2014, the Board issued its order on applications for rehearing and its order requiring revisions and additional information.
-The Board’s order on rehearing reaffirmed the rulings of its decision order, denying requests for rehearing, changing the timing for certain reports, and adding a requirement to periodically file information on cost of service.
-On July 31, 2014, the Board issued an order approving MidAmerican's tariff and requiring filings.
+On July 31, 2014, the Board issued an order approving MidAmerican's tariff and requiring filings and on August 6, 2014, MidAmerican filed its compliance tariff for electric service.

 Rock Island Clean Line LLC is proposing to build a high-voltage direct current transmission line across Iowa.
 Anyone that files an objection with the Iowa Utilities Board to the proposed project and who receives an automated email message with instructions for delivering notice to other individuals may disregard the message; those instructions do not apply to objections filed in this case.
 Additional information about the Board’s review process is explained on the Electric Transmission Line Franchise Process page.
 NOTE: Board Member Sheila K. Tipton was involved in the representation of Rock Island Clean Line, LLC while a member of her former law firm.
 Ms. Tipton has severed all ties with her former law firm, which no longer represents Rock Island Clean Line, LLC, and pursuant to the applicable rules of ethics, Ms. Tipton will have no involvement in this case.